Q35 (New York City bus): MTA takeover

 On October 10, 2017 at the monthly meeting of Queens Community Board 14, the MTA suggested rerouting the Q35 south from Newport Avenue onto Rockaway Beach Boulevard.
 The reroute would coincide with changes to the Q22 route, in which most Q22 trips would only travel between Beach 116th Street and Far Rockaway.
 The rerouted Q35 would partially replace Q22 service west of Beach 116th Street.
 Under the plan, the new Q35 route and most Q22 buses would travel north along Beach 116th Street at the end of Rockaway Park-bound runs, and use the Q35's current turnaround loop via Beach Channel Drive, Beach 117th Street, and Newport Avenue in order to reverse direction.
 The change to the Q35 route along with many of the service alterations proposed by the MTA received negative feedback from local residents.
 The rerouting of the Q35 and Q22 routes was protested due to potential traffic issues on Beach 116th Street, with the two routes along with the Q53 all using the street.
 On May 23, 2018, the MTA held an open house at the Rockaway YMCA in Arverne to discuss the changes to Q22 and Q35 service proposed in October 2017, including the potential route adjustment for the Q35 from Newport Avenue to Rockaway Beach Boulevard.
 Following the open house, however, the plans to alter the Q35 route were cancelled.

+Bus redesigns

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the redesign, the Q35 would have become a "subway connector" route, with a nonstop section on Flatbush Avenue similar to the existing route.
 The main change to the route was in Queens, where it would have been rerouted onto Rockaway Beach Boulevard.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.

 A revised plan was released in March 2022.
 The plan for the Q35 is the same as in the 2019 redesign, except it is now classed as a "zone" route due to its nonstop section in Brooklyn.

+A final bus-redesign plan was released in December 2023.
+The Q35 would still be a zone route, but it would be rerouted onto Rockaway Beach Boulevard in Queens and extended east to Beach 108th Street, connecting with a NYC Ferry route there.
+It would also make local stops in Brooklyn during the nighttime.

+On December 17, 2024, addendums to the final plan were released.
+Among these, the stop changes on Flatbush Avenue were moved from the Brooklyn Bus Redesign to the Queens Bus Redesign, and deadheads on Beach 108th Street were switched to the opposite direction.
+On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
+The Q35 is part of Phase II, which began on August 31, 2025.